MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-phi-3-5-moe.md

 ```

 > [!NOTE]
-> Phi-3.5-MoE-Instruct doesn't support system messages (`role="system"`).
+> Phi-3.5-MoE-Instruct don't support system messages (`role="system"`).
 When you use the Azure AI model inference API, system messages are translated to user messages, which is the closest capability available.
 This translation is offered for convenience, but it's important for you to verify that the model is following the instructions in the system message with the right level of confidence.

 The response is as follows, where you can see the model's usage statistics: